signalfx/signalfx-agent/docs/legacy-filtering.md

-Essentially the effect of setting `enableBuiltInFiltering: true` and removing the reference to `whitelist.json` is to make the monitors inherently emit the metrics that were in `whitelist.json` by default, which making it significantly easier to configure monitors to emit additional metrics in a single step.
+Essentially the effect of setting `enableBuiltInFiltering: true` and removing the reference to `whitelist.json` is to make the monitors inherently emit the metrics that were in `whitelist.json` by default, which makes it significantly easier to configure monitors to emit additional metrics in a single step.

-We recommend going ahead and upgrading the agent to at least 4.7.0 and setting the `enableBuiltInFitlering: true` flag, as it is much easier to configure and understand than the old `metricsToExlude`/`metricsToInclude` mechanism.
+We recommend upgrading the agent to at least 4.7.0 and setting the `enableBuiltInFitlering: true` flag, as it is much easier to configure and understand than the old `metricsToExlude`/`metricsToInclude` mechanism.
 The only reason to not set `enableBuiltInFiltering: true` is if you have extensive modifications to the whitelisted metrics (especially via `metricsToInclude`)